A phyllodes tumor is a rare tumor of the breast. Phyllodes tumors grow in the connective tissue of your breast, called the stroma.

 Phyllodes tumors can be hard to diagnose.
 They look very similar to other breast lumps, such as fibroadenomas.

 You might first feel the lump while doing a breast self-exam.
-If you do find a lump, it’s important to see a doctor as soon as possible, because these tumors grow so quickly.
+If you do find a lump, it’s important to call a doctor as soon as possible, because these tumors grow so quickly.
 Your doctor can do tests to confirm whether you have a phyllodes tumor.

 First, the doctor will do a clinical breast exam.
 They’ll check the shape and size of the lump.

-You can have one or more of these tests to confirm that you have a phyllodes tumor:
+The Genetic and Rare Diseases Information Center says that you can have one or more of these tests to confirm that you have a phyllodes tumor:

 - A mammogram uses X-rays to take pictures of your breasts.